aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 Write search queries with OpenSearch® and Python
 ================================================

-In this tutorial, you will learn how to write and run search queries on your OpenSearch cluster using a `Python OpenSearch client <https://github.com/opensearch-project/opensearch-py>`_.
+Learn how to write and run search queries on your OpenSearch cluster using a `Python OpenSearch client <https://github.com/opensearch-project/opensearch-py>`_.

 For our data, we use a food recipe dataset `from Kaggle <https://www.kaggle.com/hugodarwood/epirecipes?select=full_format_recipes.json>`_.
 After injecting this data into our cluster, we will write search queries to find different food recipes.